kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Step 2: Create an input

 If you need selection mechanisms for application logs on Namespace or container level, you can use an input spec to restrict or specify from which resources logs are included.
 If you don't define any input, it's collected from all Namespaces, except the system Namespaces `kube-system`, `istio-system`, `kyma-system`, and `kyma-integration`, which are excluded by default.
+You can either define the included Namespaces to collect from, or exclude from all Namespaces or only set system Namespaces to be included.
+See all parameters [here](#parameters).

+The following example collects input from all Namespaces excluding `kyma-system` and only from `istio-proxy` containers:
 ```yaml
 kind: LogPipeline
 apiVersion: telemetry.kyma-project.io/v1alpha1